 Here are a few things to check for:

 - Be sure the package says it is free of nitrates.

 - It is always best to strive for organic when buying meat.

 - Make sure to check the ingredients for sugar.
 It is hard to find deli meat without sugar, but I have found them at a few healthy grocery stores.

-- I have found that Applegate deli meats meet these requirements and you can find them in a store like Whole Foods or Fresh Thyme.
+- I have found that some Applegate deli meats meet these requirements, and you can find them in a store like Whole Foods or Fresh Thyme.

 - Always choose block cheese over sliced or shredded.
-Sliced and shredded cheese will have added ingredients to prevent clumping and added spices.
+Sliced and shredded cheese will have added ingredients to prevent clumping.

 - Again, go for organic!